biopython/biopython.github.io/wiki/Biopython.md

 ### Download Current Release

-The latest release is Biopython 1.41, released on 28 Oct 2005.
+The latest release is Biopython 1.42, released on 16 July 2006.
 Get it from our [Download](Download "wikilink") page.

 See the [News page](News "wikilink") as well.